Rio Ferdinand: Players should not be going to World Cup fearing racist abuse

 Ferdinand, himself frequently subjected to attacks, expressed exasperation on behalf of players who could fly to Qatar fearing their lifelong dreams of playing on football’s biggest stage will be ruined by racism.

-“I honestly think it probably will happen again,” he told the PA news agency.
+“I honestly think it probably will happen again,” he said.
 “It’s unfair.
 And I don’t think it’s just English players, I think it’s players of colour from all over the world who will be thinking this.

 “For a player to be getting on the pitch and thinking, ‘If I make a mistake, I could be racially abused’, that’s real.
 And in today’s day and age, should that be the case?
 It shouldn’t be.
 It shouldn’t be in any day and age, but you’d think we would have made steps to come forward from this.